david8zhang/system-design-daily-blog/netflix_rebuilding_video_processing_pipeline.md

 - **Video Inspection Service (VIS)**: Takes the raw media files extracts some metadata for downstream services.
 Flag issues if we see some invalid or sus metadata
 - **Complexity Analysis Service (CAS)**: Looks at the content itself to figure out the optimal encoding recipe for it (using some metric called "complexity").
 Calls VES to do some pre-encoding and VQS on that output as well.
 - **Ladder Generation Service (LGS)**: Creates the actual encoding recipe based on CAS's results.
-Netflix has a bunch of little tricks for optimizing this, like KFC's 11 Herbs and Spices.
+Netflix has a bunch of little tricks for optimizing this.
 - **Video Encoding Service (VES)**: does all the encoding stuff by breaking all the files into little chunks and encoding each one in parallel and stitching together the output
 - **Video Validation Service (VVS)**: Takes an encoded video and compares the results with the expected results based on the encode.
 Flag any discrepancies.
 - **Video Quality Service (VQS)**: does all the video quality calculation (but does it do this for each chunk still or does it do it for the whole output now??)